-- 4-days soaked CBR of in-situ subgrade soil at field dry density shall be considered in Fig 1 & 2 of IRC: SP:76.
-Thickness of bituminous layer post milling shall considered in same Fig. - The bond between existing surface and new overlay and uniform levelled surface across the width is prerequisite for performance of TWT.
+- 4-days soaked CBR of in-situ subgrade soil at field dry density shall be considered in Fig 1 & 2 of IRC: SP: 76.
+Thickness of bituminous layer post milling shall be considered in same Fig. - The bond between existing surface and new overlay and uniform levelled surface across the width is prerequisite for performance of TWT.
 The existing bituminous surface shall be milled to the required design grade to a depth of minimum 20mm or limited to the depth of crack propagation or maximum to the thickness of wearing course (20-50mm) by cold milling.
-Cold milling also increases the smoothness of the existing pavement by removing brittle age hardened oxidized bituminous materials and unstable rutted/shoved bituminous mix and other surface distortions.
+Cold milling also increases the evenness of the existing pavement by removing brittle age hardened oxidized bituminous materials and unstable rutted/shoved bituminous mix and other surface distortions.
 Herringbone texture of milled surface properly cleaned can enhance the bond between the new and old layers and may reduce the possibility of slippage of the overlay over the existing surface.
 A pavement surface that has been milled is typically very dusty and dirty.
 Once the pavement has dried, multiple sweepings with a mechanical broom are usually needed to remove all of the residual grit from the milled surface.
 In some cases, it may be necessary to dampen the milled surface before sweeping or to air blow or flush the milled surface with water to remove dust and very fine material completely.
 Any dust and dirt left on the milled surface will greatly affect the bond.
 The post-milled thickness of existing bituminous layer shall not be less than 100mm.
-Milled surface shall be levelled, otherwise a levelling layer shall be laid prior to placement of TWT overlay.
-Unsound thin milled layer left shall be removed. - Pre-overlay Repair- Pre-overlay treatments are the corrective measures to repair the damages on existing bituminous surface so that their re-appearance can be prevented, improve surface smoothness and provide uniform support for the overlay.
-If the distress in the existing pavement is likely to affect the performance of the overlay within a few years, it should be repaired prior to overlay placement.
-Generally, milling is recommended as pre-overlay repair for most of the sections.
-If there are cracks observed on the milled surface, the cracked portion shall be treated.
-Pre-overlay treatment of settled/cracked portion shall be carried out by removal of such portions and redevelopment with material similar to existing crust. - Mist Surface-It is imperative that the existing bituminous surface temperature be maintained at a temperature below 49^OC when placing the concrete overlay to decrease the potential of false set shrinkage cracking.
-The surface can be misted with water to reduce the temperature of the bituminous surface. - Misting the surface will bring the surface of the existing bituminous surface up to a saturated surface dry condition, so that it is not pulling moisture from the concrete mixture. - Generally, the design thickness of TWT for NHs varies in the range of 180 to 200mm considering bonded interface condition.
+Milled surface shall be levelled, otherwise a levelling layer such as DBM/BC shall be laid prior to placement of TWT overlay.
+Unsound loose surface materials after milling shall be removed.